-In many states and provinces there is legislation governing how and where children should be carried in a car.
-Find out the regulations existing in your state or province.
+All states and provinces have legislation governing how and where children should be carried in a car.
+Recent accident statistics have shown that children are safer in rear seating positions than front seating positions when properly restrained.

 A child restraint system can help protect a child in a vehicle.
 Here's what to look for when selecting a child restraint system: